TheGoodSire/The-Dragon-s-Lair/README.md

   2. Set up the game again following the provided setup rules above.

   Challenge Mode:
   *Additional dragon blinks can be added to scale the difficulty of the game up.
-If playing with multiple dragons, spread them throughout the liar evenly.
+If playing with multiple dragons, spread them throughout the lair evenly.
   1 Dragon - Normal
   2 Dragons - Hard Mode
   3 Dragons - Dragon Master